IMPACT

 That some people have the same thoughts about this as me.

-What is one thing you wish we had done differently, or that you would change for next time?
+What is one thing you wish Project SAGE had done differently, or that you would change for next time?

 Nothing, it was fun!